Adityavihaan/Hyprland-Configuration/README.md

-# Hyprlock Configuration – by Adityavihaan
+# Hyprlock Configuration – by Aditya

 This is my personal configuration for [Hyprland](hyprland.org).